Banking on Success

 For the past two years, the employment market has been both challenging and for many extremely turbulent as private companies have been impacted by COVID-19.
-Despite this, EDHEC Business School has managed to maintain its successful employment track record and their FE Track students continue to find interesting and challenging internships and jobs in Fortune 500 global companies.
-We took our time to speak to just one of them, FE Track student Simon Dhumerelle, before he joined BNP Paribas in Paris to do his internship.
+Despite this, EDHEC Business School has managed to maintain its successful employment track record and their Finance Track students continue to find interesting and challenging internships and jobs in Fortune 500 global companies.
+We took our time to speak to just one of them, Finance Track student Simon Dhumerelle, before he joined BNP Paribas in Paris to do his internship.

 I have spent the past year in London which has been fantastic.
 In fact, I just came back to Paris at the beginning of June.
 I’m originally from Paris – born and brought up there, so having the chance to live in another capital city through EDHEC’s partnership with the London School of Economics was a great opportunity for me.
 As for all students, studying abroad has been a little more complicated due to Covid-19 which made it slightly harder as there were a lot of things closed.
 However, the library and classroom remained open so I was able to get to know people and it can only be described as being a very positive experience.